-Our promise is that drinking Okana every day will have one of the best natural immune boosts possible in lowering the risk of contracting seasonal infections or other external threats to the body.
+Our promise is simple: drinking Okana every day will give you one of the best natural immune boosts possible.
+The high concentrations of superfoods and adaptogens in each cup will help lower the likelihood of contracting seasonal illnesses (like the cold and flu) and fight against other external threats to the body and immune system.

-Ginseng is probably one of the most recognized adaptogens for boosting the immune system
+- Ginseng is one of the most powerful adaptogens for boosting the immune system

-Ginger, star of Ayurvedic medicine, has deep antiviral properties, fights against the risk of infections (such as the flu for example) and stimulates the intestinal flora which is the very basis of our immunity.
+- Ginger has deep antiviral properties, fights against the risk of infection (such as the flu), and supports intestinal flora, which is the foundation of a strong immune system.

-Cinnamon with 5,000 years of Ayurvedic medicine history behind it, has a reputation for purifying the blood, kidneys, digestive disorders - it is recommended for prevention to reduce the risk of seasonal illnesses.
+- Cinnamon has 5,000 years of reputation for purifying the blood, supporting kidney health, combats digestive disorders, and helps reduce the risk of seasonal illnesses

 Ingredients that make Okana good for Immunity